 Seattle Center Festál presents Día de Muertos Festival Seattle in partnership with the Día de Muertos Festival Seattle.
 The festival offers performances, elaborate altars, colorful face-painting, sugar skull workshops, visual art, and more!

-In 1998, a group of volunteers gathered to put together the first day of the dead in South Park.
-This continued from Concord Elementary School to other venues in the same area until 2003 when the festival moved into Seattle Center.
-Volunteers who believed in preserving this celebration in order to leave a legacy to our children have produced this festival.
-In 2013, a new committee was formed and we have continued with the mission to enrich the cultural value to our community and the Puget Sound at large.
-Our committee members are proud to share our history and traditions to all.
+In 1998, a group of volunteers gathered to plan the first Day of the Dead in South Park.
+The celebration expanded from Concord Elementary School to other venues in the same area until 2003, when the festival moved to Seattle Center.
+Volunteers who believed in preserving the celebration as a legacy to our children worked hard to produce the festival.
+In 2013, a new committee was formed and continued the mission of enriching the cultural value to the community and the Puget Sound at large.
+The committee members are proud to share their history and traditions with all.

 DID YOU KNOW?

-Dia de Muertos dates back prior to the arrival of the Spaniards to the Americas.
-Historians say that it could be as old as 2,000 years celebration among different civilizations from Aztecs back to Toltec.
+Día de Muertos dates back prior to the arrival of the Spaniards in the Americas.
+Historians say it could be as old as 2,000 years old, among different civilizations from Aztecs to Toltec.

-This is a time to celebrate, not a day to mourn.
-People celebrate by placing an offering with food, fruit, and other offering the departed liked when he or she was alive.
-Also, there is music and colorful ornaments placed around the offering to welcome the spirit of the diseased.
+It is a time to celebrate, not a day to mourn.
+People celebrate by placing an offering with food, fruit, and other items the departed liked when they were alive.
+Also, music and colorful ornaments placed around the offering welcome the spirit of the deceased.